mccutcheonlab/FED_RT/README.md

-*You should remove the initial files including FED3.h and FED3.cpp and replace them with update files, you can save those files in a safe place in case you want to revert the changes later*
+**Note**: You should remove the initial files including FED3.h and FED3.cpp and replace them with update files, you can save those files in a safe place in case you want to revert the changes later*

 Optional: You can also flash your board with a new "ClassicFED3.ino" file available [here](https://github.com/Htbibalan/FED_RT/tree/main/source/FED3_Library/ClassicFED3), this file includes Closed_economy mode in addition to previous modes included in original ClassicFED3.